 You could buy new.
-But with the average price of a 2016 model chiming in at $34,000, according to auto information website TrueCar, showroom-fresh might not be in the budget.
+But with the average price of a brand new car chiming in at $34,000, according to auto information website TrueCar, a new car might not be in the budget.
+Thankfully, it probably has never been easier to find a quality pre-owned car.

-Thankfully, it has probably never been easier to find a quality used car.
-Just follow the expert tips below, and you should be back to hauling the kids to hockey practice in no time.
+Follow these expert tips for buying a used car to help ease the process and you should be back to hauling the kids to hockey practice in no time.

 Buying a used car is all about finding a balance between price and reliability, says Eric Lyman, vice president of industry insights at TrueCar.
-Too new, and a vehicle will be expensive.
-Too old, and it could require several repairs.
-That’s why he recommends targeting cars that are around three years old.
-Chances are they’ll be in good shape and could cost up to 40 percent less than their newer counterparts.
+Too new, and a vehicle will be expensive; too old and it could require several repairs.
+That’s why he recommends buying a used car that is around three years old.
+Chances are it’ll be in good shape and could cost up to 40 percent less than its newer counterparts.

 Get an Independent Mechanic to Have a Look

-It’s the cardinal rule of buying a used car: don’t plunk down your money until an independent mechanic inspects it.
-If you know a technician, bring them along to the used car lot, says Mike Peth, director of curriculum at Ohio Technical College, which specializes in auto repair.
-Otherwise, ask the dealer if you can drive the car to your garage of choice.
+- Ask the dealer if you can drive the car to your mechanic’s garage of choice.
 Often, a comprehensive checkup will cost as little as $100.
 If the dealer says no, be suspicious, says Peth.

 Consider a Certified Used Car